 The value of the market is rising year on year.
-Running an online store can be a lucrative exercise if you get the vital processes correct.
+Running an online store can be lucrative if you correct the vital processes.
 One such process is your inventory management.

 At heart, e-commerce is simple.
 You showcase a range of products online, customers find and buy what they want, and then you deliver.
 What’s critical, then, is that you have the items you advertise and can get them where they need to go.
 That’s why getting your inventory management right is essential.